Jamb000h/ravintolan-itsepalvelu/README.md

 ### Users
 For convenience, a list of default users have been created.
 Password is identical to username.

-- admin
+- admin1
-- waiter
+- waiter1
-- table
+- table1

 ## TODO:
-- Deletion of things (maybe?)
 - Menu items visible per section for admin (done for ordering already)
 - Better styles
-- Better UI level form validation
-- Better BE form validation
-- Application structure (everything is dumped in a single app.py at the moment)
-- Stretch goal: statistics view for admin?
+- Deletion of things (maybe?)